Google Cloud Platform Service Accounts

 To create a credentials record for a Google Cloud Platform service account:

-- From the main menu, select Manage Cloud Credentials.
+- From the main menu, select Credentials and Passwords > Cloud Credentials.

 - Click Add > Google Cloud Platform service account.